nestjs/docs.nestjs.com/content/recipes/swc.md

 #### Update imports in E2E tests

-Change any E2E test imports using `import * as request from 'supertest'` to `import request from 'supertest';`.
+Change any E2E test imports using `import * as request from 'supertest'` to `import request from 'supertest'`.
 This is necessary because Vitest, when bundled with Vite, expects a default import for supertest.
 Using a namespace import may cause issues in this specific setup.

 Lastly, update the test scripts in your package.json file to the following: